-Credit card processing is already confusing enough without having to worry about what you should and should not be paying every month.
-Traditional providers charge unnecessarily high credit card processing fees for things that don’t actually cost them any money.
+Convenient as they are for consumers, credit card processing fees, however, can eat away a large part of a small business’ revenue.
+Traditional providers charge unnecessarily high processing fees for things that don’t actually cost them any money.
 These are intended to make a larger profit, banking on the fact that the business owner won’t question the charge among all of the confusing line items.

-Most traditional payment processors make a lot of money by not only adding a percentage on top of interchange, but adding recurring processing fees on your monthly statement as well.
-These monthly fees are typically pure profit, as it doesn’t actually cost the processor anything in order to offer the processing services that the fee is allegedly for.
+Most traditional payment processors make a lot of money by not only adding a percentage on top of the interchange, but also adding recurring processing fees on your monthly statement.
+These monthly fees are typically pure profit, as it doesn’t actually cost the processor anything in order to offer the processing services that these fees are allegedly for.

-Keep an eye out for these payment processing services fees on your next statement and you could save hundreds of dollars on your next bill.
+Keep an eye out for these additional fees on your next statement and you could save hundreds of dollars on your next bill.

 - Monthly Minimum Fee

 You’re probably already wondering how many more ways you could possibly be charged for payment processing – but believe it or not, there are other ways processing service providers will try to take your money.